Nordgedanken/intellij-autohotkey/CONTRIBUTING.md

 - Currently, you do not need to suggest enhancements related to syntax highlighting or error-checking; that is already on the roadmap

 ### Your First Code Contribution
 You can start by looking through `beginner` and `help-wanted` issues in the issues list.
 (If none are present, you can look at other existing issues.)
 If you want to work on an issue, please add a comment to the issue saying that you want to work on it.
-A repository collaborator will acknowledge your comment and assign the issue to you to work on.
+A repository collaborator will acknowledge your comment and assign the issue to you.

 To contribute:
 1. Fork the project